Russia aims to make Sakhalin island carbon neutral by 2025

 After Sakhalin, the Russian western enclave of Kaliningrad would be next, Abramchenko said, followed by Khanty-Mansiysk in western Siberia and some other regions.
 Khanty-Mansiysk accounts for around a half of Russian oil output, or 4.2 million bpd.

-Russian energy companies Gazprom (GAZP.MM) and Rosneft (ROSN.MM), as well as Royal Dutch Shell (RDSa.L), ExxonMobil (XOM.N), which are present on Sakhalin, have committed to reaching net-zero emissions there by 2025, Abramchenko said.
+Russian energy companies Gazprom and Rosneft, as well as Royal Dutch Shell, ExxonMobil, which are present on Sakhalin, have committed to reaching net-zero emissions there by 2025, Abramchenko said.

 Contacted by Reuters, Shell declined comment and the other companies had no immediate comment.